pivotal/docs-tap/scc/gitops-vs-regops.md

 # GitOps vs. RegistryOps

-Regardless of the supply chain that a workload goes through, in the end, some Kubernetes configuration gets pushed to an external entity, either to a Git repository or to a container image registry.
+Regardless of the supply chain that a workload goes through, in the end, some Kubernetes configuration is pushed to an external entity, either to a Git repository or to a container image registry.

 For example: